CCPA Rulemaking - Cybersecurity Audits

 In determining the necessary scope and submission process for these risk assessments, the Agency is interested in learning more about existing state, federal, and international laws, other requirements, and best practices applicable to some or all CCPA-covered businesses or organizations that presently require some form risk assessment related to the entity’s processing of consumers’ personal information, as well as businesses’ compliance processes with these laws, requirements, and best practices.
 In addition, the Agency is interested in the public’s recommendations regarding the content and submission-format of risk assessments to the Agency, and compliance considerations for risk assessments for businesses that make less than $25 million in annual gross revenue.
 Accordingly, the Agency asks: 1.
 What laws or other requirements that currently apply to businesses or organizations (individually or as members of specific sectors) processing consumers’ personal information require risk assessments?
 For the laws or other requirements identified: a.
 To what degree are these risk-assessment requirements aligned with the processes and goals articulated in Civil Code § 1798.185(a)(15)(B)?
 5. What would the benefits and drawbacks be for businesses and consumers if the Agency accepted businesses’ submission of risk assessments that were completed in compliance with GDPR’s or the Colorado Privacy Act’s requirements for these assessments?
 How would businesses demonstrate to the Agency that these assessments comply with CCPA’s requirements?

-1.a.
-The risk assessment itself should determine the necessary scope and submission process
+itself should determine the necessary scope and submission process

-for selecting which businesses should be subject to mandated cybersecurity audits.
+businesses should be subject to mandated cybersecurity audits.

-and then determine if the inherent risk justifies additional scrutiny or controls --
+the inherent risk justifies additional scrutiny or controls --

-even for businesses that make less than $25 million in annual gross revenue or enjoy other exemptions.
+make less than $25 million in annual gross revenue or enjoy other

 Comment 7, Pursuant to II.
 Risk Assessments; Question 1 (b) (c) (d) and (e):